A Gramercy Apartment Remodel + Engagement = Happily Ever After

 We prepared a timeline to begin the day after closing with the goal to finish the job in five weeks in order to beat our old apartment’s lease expiration.
 However, after the seller delayed the closing, we had to improvise living remotely for three weeks and then through the final two weeks of construction.
 With this delay, we, along with our contractor, had to personally roll our new kitchen cabinets across two New York City avenues!
 On top of that, our building only allowed renovation work between 9 am to 4 pm on weekdays.
 Did I mention we had no prior renovating experience?

 With a timeline like this, Sweeten was critical in hiring our contractor—before which, we had interviewed three contractors who could not meet our timeline or budget.
 Sweeten immediately matched us with two contractors who both had great reviews and offered competitive quotes.
 The one we chose was eager to meet our timeline, always arriving early and ending late.
 He visited us on weekends and did additional research and buying outside of the labor and roughing.
 Our contractor provided ideas when asked and would respond with a “No problem” to any request—a luxury during a difficult and stressful project.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 We created a defined foyer by reframing walls and building a Moroccan archway, which led into the kitchen.
 Other hallway closets were also reframed to provide symmetry throughout the apartment.